- BUYING RESOURCES -

 Here’s some resources on what to look for when you visit a home:

-A worksheet if you’d like to make notes during your visit:
+Here's a worksheet to make notes during your visit:

 - RENOVATIONS -